 How COVID-19 has effected self employed mortgage applicants

 For a lot of self employed people, lockdown halted their work and income came to a standstill.
+COVID-19 has effected self employed clients in a big way.
 Now whilst this didn’t happen to everyone, a lot of incomes came to a stop.
 Working from home became a possibility for some, where others saw income die out as a result of the lockdown.

 Mass relief was felt when the government released its self-employed support scheme program to provide funding to the self-employed sector.
 Whilst not everyone had been fully affected it would seem that most had lost income as a result of COVID-19.

 Now, six months down the line and two support scheme payments later, what are lenders making of these self employed clients?

 How lenders are changing their approach due to how COVID-19 has effected self employed clients

 With lenders bringing in special policies with regards to clients still on furlough, it was only a matter of time before they introduced special policy with regards to the self-employed.

 What they are really looking at and scrutinizing is how self-employed clients have been affected since the lockdown was enforced.
 So this could be whether the grants were taken, if there was a period of non working etc. Each lender will look at situations differently but they all will want to know if the client has been affected and what support they have taken in this time to keep the business alive.